denoland/docs/runtime/reference/migration_guide.md

 Most existing projects should require minimal or no changes; just replace `npm run dev` with `deno task dev` and get on with your work.

-Deno will provide helpful error messages with suggestions to guide you toward a working solution.
+Deno will provide helpful error messages with suggestions to guide you towards a working solution.

 You can also use `deno lint --fix` to automatically fix common incompatibilities.